 About this trip:

-Our 2024 trip was a great success and lots of fun!
-Dates for our 2025 trip to Tanzania will be announced in Dec 2024.
-The first ten days of the trip are focused on animal care clinics and the last four days provide an optional extension to Zanzibar.
-Throughout the ten day clinic portion of the trip, we will also enjoy day Safaris to Mt Kilimanjaro, Tarangire, and Arusha National Parks where you will get to experience an abundance of African wildlife and geography.
-The total per person cost for the 10 day portion of the trip is $3,675 USD, which includes all meals, transportation, park & guide fees, and clinic expenses.
-The cost for the 4-day Zanzibar extension range from $350-$800 USD, depending on your preferred level of accommodation.
+Our 2022 and 2024 trips were a great success and lots of fun!
+Since we weren’t able to coordinate a 2025 trip, we instead provided a grant to our partner organizations to ensure they were still able to purchase the vaccines and carry out the clinics.
+Dates for our 2026 trip to Tanzania will be July 2nd-16th.
+The first ten days of the trip are focused on animal care clinics and the last four days provide an optional extension to Madagascar.
+Throughout the ten day clinic portion of the trip, we will also enjoy day Safaris to Tarangire and Arusha National Parks where you will get to experience an abundance of African wildlife and geography.
+The total per person cost for the 10 day portion of the trip is $3,875 USD, which includes all meals, transportation, park & guide fees, and clinic expenses.
+The cost for the 4-day Madagascar extension will vary depending on your preferred level of accommodation.

-The specific itinerary and cost breakdown for the 2025 trip will be shared in Dec 2024.
-Get in touch with us to pre-register for 2025!
+The detailed itinerary for the 2026 trip will be shared in Nov 2025.
+Get in touch with us to pre-register for 2026!

 Learn more about the work of our partner, MAWO